pingcap/website/markdown-pages/careers/technical-support-engineer.md

 - Working understanding of code and script in Python, Shell, or Golang;
 - Experience with web server, distributed system, load balancing, and system monitoring;
 - Familiarity with the setup, configuration, and optimization of Nginx, LVS, Keepalived, Zabbix, MySQL, Redis, etc.;
-- Docker/Kubernetes knowledge a strong plus;
+- Docker/Kubernetes knowledge is a strong plus;
-- Experience in a public cloud environment, e.g. AWS, Azure, Google Cloud Platform;
+- Experience in one or more public cloud environment, e.g. AWS, Azure, Google Cloud Platform;
 - Experience in automated operations using Puppet, Ansible, or SaltStack;
 - Bachelor’s degree in computer science strongly preferred;
 - Willingness to travel to customer sites.